 Peach-Potato aphids in 2019

 The first individual at Dundee was caught more than six weeks earlier than average, and 40 days earlier than predicted.
 This lies outwith (earlier than) the 75% confidence limits for both SASA and Rothamsted's prediction models.
+This species exceeded its predicted catch total to 31 July at both sites.

 The first individual at Edinburgh was caught on the 28 May, just over two weeks earlier than average and four days earlier than predicted (lying well within the confidence ranges).